flavio/collage/README.md

 The image runs collage as unprivileged `web` user.

-If you need to add additional certificates (useful when some of the "upstream" registries you deal with are using self-signed certificates), you have to put all of them under `/usr/local/share/ca-certificates/`.
-The `init` process of the image will automatically import them.

-Note well: you can ignore the `WARNING: ca-certificates.crt does not contain exactly one certificate or CRL: skipping` message.
-This is something know with Alpine Linux (which is currently used as operative system of the image).

 ## Virtual hosts config

 It's possible to configure collage to have virtual hosts specific mappings.